Skip to main content

 321

-Sarah Crawford ended an abusive relationship with her husband but remained fearful of him and took various precautions to protect herself, including applying for an order of protection.
+Sarah Crawford left an abusive relationship with her husband, Anthony Dale Crawford.
+She remained fearful of him and took various precautions to protect herself, including applying for an order of protection.
 She signed an affidavit for the order, in which she recounted instances of past abuse, including threats to her life.
-The following month, she was found murdered and evidence overwhelmingly pointed to her ex-husband.
-Before the trial, Crawford made a motion to suppress the affidavit, arguing that the document was testimonial hearsay.
-However, the trial court admitted the affidavit, ho
+The following month, she was found murdered and evidence overwhelmingly pointed to her estranged husband.
+Before the trial, Anthony made a motion to suppress the affidavit, arguing that the document was testimonial hearsay.

-The defendant appealed his convictions for rape and sodomy, arguing that there was insufficient evidence to convict him and that the victim was incapacitated due to voluntary intoxication.
+The defendant appealed his convictions for rape and sodomy, arguing that there was insufficient evidence to convict him, and that the victim was incapacitated due to voluntary intoxication.
 The victim suffered from bipolar disorder and substance abuse.
-She was found non-responsive and half-naked behind a convenience store with rape-related injuries.
+She was found nonresponsive and half-naked behind a convenience store with rape-related injuries.
+She had high amounts of cocaine and alcohol in her blood, but low amounts of her prescribed lithium.

 Subscribe to Supreme Court of Virginia